 Make Homemade Music with These 6 DIY Instruments

-Harmonicas are a fascinating instrument with their petite size and distinct sound, but how do they work?
+Harmonicas are fascinating, with their petite size and distinct sound, but how do they work?
 If you take a look at the inside of a harmonica, you will see that thin strips of brass—all different lengths—vibrate when you breathe into the harp.
-You can mimic this setup by taping different sized straws together, and blowing into the airways.
+You can mimic this setup by taping different sized straws together and blowing into the airways.
 Or, filling glasses with different amounts of water and lightly dinging the rim of the glass with a spoon.

-Drums create the rhythm to almost every tune making this instrument a key element in a tempo lesson.
+Drums create the rhythm to a tune, making this instrument a key element in a tempo lesson.
 Whether you dance to the beat or sing along with the percussion, drums are a great guide.
 You can create drums at home by using everyday items like soup cans, Pringles containers, or even a tabletop!
 All you need is some kind of a drum stick to tap along with.

-Another form of percussion is the tambourine.
+Another form of percussion is the tambourine, also recommended by Alex Vasquez, our web designer, recommended the tambourine (his son’s favorite).
 You’ll often see singers with a tambourine because they’re able to multi-task with one free hand to hold the mic.
 If you’re looking for a fun musical addition for your kids’ acoustic act, then the tambourine may be just what you need.
 And this DIY version is quieter than the traditional kind!

-And no need to leave out classical music as you make these DIY instruments.
-SavvyHomemade offers instructions for making your own french horn.
-Bring the bass and soon you’ll have a whole orchestra in your home.
+And no need to leave out country music as you make these DIY instruments.
+Parents.com offers instructions for making your own paper plate banjo.
+Bring the mic and soon you’ll have a whole band in your home.